Were Citizens Mean to Administrator?

 I’m not convinced that everyone is Northfield wants to make governance easier, more efficient, and better.
 Certainly, if someone with the experience and insight of Scott Neal doesn’t fully understand the dynamics making Northfield a “difficult” town, I’m not sure that the answer is easy.

-45. Stephanie Henriksen
+44. Stephanie Henriksen said:

 Anne, thanks for your effort to instruct me on the proper relationship between a city administrator and a private citizen (comment #33).
 I don’t write much on this blog because I don’t have time to flesh out my ideas to the extent that I am sure they will not be misread.